LogtalkDotOrg/logtalk3/examples/symbiosis/NOTES.md

 compiles predicates and the way a closure is extended to form a goal.

-This example supports using ECLiPSe, GNU Prolog, SICStus Prolog, SWI-Prolog, and YAP as the backend compilers.
+This example supports using ECLiPSe, GNU Prolog, SICStus Prolog, SWI-Prolog, Trella Prolog, and YAP as the backend compilers.